cholf5/how-to-love/book/en/chapter14.md

-# Chapter 14 - Game: Shoot the enemy

 Let's use everything we learned so far to create a simple game.
 You can read about programming and making games all you want, but to really learn it you'll have to do it.

 A game is essentially a bunch of problems that you have to solve.
 When you ask an experienced programmer to make PONG, he won't look up a *How to make PONG*.
 They can divide PONG into separate problems, and know how to solve each one of them.
 This chapter is to show you how to split a game into multiple tasks.